 On-demand software is a type of software delivery model that is deployed and managed on a vendor’s cloud computing infrastructure and accessed by users over the Internet as and when required.
-On-demand software enables a user/organization to subscribe to software on a pay-as- you-go, monthly billing method.
+On-demand software enables a user/organization to subscribe to a software on a pay-as- you-go, monthly billing method.

 On-demand software is also known as Software as a Service (SaaS), online software and cloud-based software.
 Businesses are increasingly moving towards hosted applications.
 The rise of SaaS and cloud computing underlines the need to be able to offer this to your customers and application partners.
 The On-Demand name comes from the fact you license the software by subscribing to it and then using it directly from where it is centrally hosted.